Isma1Huz/frontend-final-phase/README.md

 -Open the cloned repository with an IDE of your choice (VS code recommended)
 -Install dependencies: npm install
 -Activate environment:  npm start
 -Make changes in the code and see how the app is affected.
+-Kindly direct any questions to our scrum master John (john.maluki@student.moringaschool.com)

 # Authors